 About the Expert

 Shane Conklin joined Donan in 2013 as a forensic engineer based out of the firm’s Chicago, Illinois office.
-Mr. Conklin has 10 years of engineering experience, and has completed over 1000 forensic investigations.
 He has experience in the following industries: structural design with light-gauge materials.
 Mr. Conklin’s area of expertise is light-gauge steel, among others, and his representative project capabilities include roof inspections, foundation issues, impact assessments, water intrusion, structural failures, and more.
 View Shane Conklin’s full professional profile here.